-This Management's Discussion and Analysis ("MD&A") for Imperial Metals Corporation ("Imperial", the "Company", "we", "us" or "our") should be read in conjunction with the unaudited condensed consolidated interim financial statements and related notes for the three months ended March 31, 2024 (the "Interim Financial Statements"), as well as the audited consolidated financial statements and management's discussion & analysis for the year ended December 31, 2023.
-The Interim Financial Statements and comparative information have been prepared in accordance with IAS 34, Interim Financial Reporting of the International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Boards ("IASB").
+This Management's Discussion and Analysis ("MD&A") for Imperial Metals Corporation ("Imperial", the "Company", "we", "us" or "our") should be read in conjunction with the unaudited condensed consolidated interim financial statements and related notes for the three months ended March 31, 2025 (the "Interim Financial Statements"), as well as the audited consolidated financial statements and management's discussion & analysis for the year ended December 31, 2024.
+The Interim Financial Statements and comparative information have been prepared in accordance with IAS 34, Interim Financial Reporting of IFRS® Accounting Standards as Issued by the International Accounting Standards Board.
 The reporting currency of the Company is the Canadian ("CDN") Dollar.